bitwalker/distillery/docs/introduction/up_and_running.md

 There are a few options you can provide to this task, to view those just run `mix help release.init`.
-The main option of interest is in regards to umbrella projects, as the default configuration is to define a release containing all of the applications in the umbrella, but you may want to instead have it generate a release for each initially.
+The main option of interest is in regards to umbrella projects, as the default configuration is to define a release containing all of the applications in the umbrella, but you may want to instead have it generate a release for each individually.
 In either case, it does not matter much, as you will likely want to modify them later anyway.

 Running this task will generate a new directory `rel` in the root of your project, and a new config file,